Home Maps Resources Calendar About

 In May 2015, Detroit River Lighthouse was declared excess to the needs of the United States Coast Guard and made available to eligible organizations under the provisions of the National Historic Lighthouse Preservation Act of 2000.
 Qualified entities were given sixty days to submit a letter of interest and were required to obtain a conveyance from the State of Michigan for the bottomlands on which the lighthouse stands.

 After no suitable steward was found, Detroit River Lighthouse was placed on the auction block on July 25, 2017.
 Six bidders participated in the auction, which closed on October 10, 2017 with a high bid of $188,500.
 Daryl Jamieson, founder and owner of J&M Towing, was the winning bidder, and he plans to turn the lighthouse into a bed and breakfast or vacation rental so the property can generate some of the income needed for preservation.
 In 2022, Jamieson also purchased Turtle Island with its lighthouse.
-As of 2023, Jamieson had yet to start restoring Detroit River Lighthouse.
+Daryl Jamieson passed away in 2023 at the age of sixty-three before he had a chance to start restoring Detroit River Lighthouse.

 Keepers: